raendev/docs/src/guide/installation.md

 ## Additional requirements

-`raen` is an extension for [`near-cli-rs`](https://github.com/near/near-cli-rs/tree/master/extensions), but until this project is stable now you need to install the JS version `near-cli` to deploy your contracts.
+`raen` is designed an extension for [`near-cli-rs`](https://github.com/near/near-cli-rs/tree/master/extensions), but until this project is stable you need to install the JS version `near-cli` to deploy your contracts.

 ```bash
 npm install --global near-cli